 - 1. Click ... on the right of a folder and click Share in the displayed operation list. - 2.
 On the displayed sharing page, you can select QR code or link for sharing. - 3.
 (Optional) Configure the sharing parameters, which are as detailed below.
-You can skip this step to keep the parameters as default. - Permission: You can set the access permission for the folder to be shared. - Read-only: Pull the file list through the access URL and download files in the folder. - Read/Write: Pull the file list through the access URL, download files in the folder, upload files to the folder, and create a folder. - Validity Period: It is in minutes, hours, or days.
-The validity period for the root account and a sub-account is two hours and 24 hours respectively by default, which cannot be changed. - Password: It can contain six digits, letters, and special symbols.
-It is automatically generated by the system by default but is customizable.
+You can skip this step to keep the parameters as default.

+Permission: Sets the access permission for the shared folder.

+Can view: Pulls the folder list and downloads files in the folder using the access URL.

+Can edit: Pulls the folder list and downloads files in the folder, upload files to the folder, and create folders using the access URL.

+Validity Period: It is in minutes, hours, or days.
+The validity period for the root account and a sub-account is two hours and 24 hours respectively by default, which cannot be changed.